-- Stop the engine and keep heat, sparks, and flames away. - Handle fuel only outdoors. - Wipe up spills immediately. - 3.
-Remove the fuel fill cap slowly.
+- Stop the engine and keep heat, sparks, and flame away.

+- Handle fuel only outdoors.

+- Wipe up spills immediately.

+- 3. Remove the fuel fill cap slowly.
 You may hear a hissing sound as pressure inside the tank escapes.
 Place the cap in the holder on the fuel fill door. - 4.
 Stop filling the tank after the fuel nozzle automatically clicks off.
 Do not try to "top off" the tank.
 Leave some room for the fuel to expand with temperature changes.

 If the fuel nozzle keeps clicking off even though the tank is not full, there may be a problem with your vehicle's fuel vapor recovery system.
 The system helps keep fuel vapors from going into the atmosphere.
-Consult your dealer.
+Try filling at another pump.
+If this does not fix the problem, consult your dealer.